momentohq/public-dev-docs/docs/serverless-cache-walkthrough/4-read-aside-caching-with-momento.md

 Finally, it uses a _cache-aside_ mechanism rather than an _inline_ approach.

-We'll use Momento, a generic key-value cache, to store any data we want, rather than an inline cache that has a tight integration with DynamoDB.
+We'll use Momento Serverless Cache, a serverless key-value cache, to store any data we want, rather than an inline cache that has a tight integration with Amazon DynamoDB.
 DynamoDB does have Amazon DynamoDB Accelerator (DAX) as an inline cache for DynamoDB.
-However, it requires the use of a VPC and complicated network configuration that is not a good fit for our serverless application.
-The cache-aside strategy with Momento is a better approach here.
+However, it is not serverless, requires the use of a VPC and complicated network configuration that are not a good fit for a serverless application.
+The cache-aside strategy with Momento Serverless Cache is a better approach here.

 Now that we know the three factors to consider in choosing our caching strategy and the reasons we chose a read-aside strategy, let's get to work implementing this in our application.